Luis Rafael Sánchez

 Dr. Luis Rafael Sánchez, a.k.a.
 "Wico" Sánchez (November 17, 1936) is a Puerto Rican essayist, novelist, and short-story author who is widely considered one of the island's most outstanding contemporary playwrights.
 Possibly his best known play is La Pasión según Antígona Pérez (The Passion according to Antigona Perez), a tragedy based on the life of Olga Viscal Garriga.

 Early years

 Sánchez was born and raised by his parents in the city of Humacao, Puerto Rico, in the eastern part of Puerto Rico.
 There he received his primary education.
 His family moved to San Juan, where Sánchez continued to receive his secondary and higher education.
 He enrolled in the University of Puerto Rico in 1955 after graduating from high school, earning a Bachelor of Arts degree.
 It was during his days as a student at the university that he became interested in acting.
+There he was taught by Victoria Espinosa.

 Sánchez's interest in literature led him to enroll at the City University of New York where in 1959 he earned his master's degree in dramatic arts.
 He eventually went to Madrid, Spain and earned his Doctorate in Literature in 1976 from the Complutense University of Madrid.